david-pfx/PuzzleScriptNext/README.md

 * and ongoing development work inspired by its many users (like you).

 ## New Features and Fixes
-The latest version is Release v-24i13.
+The latest version is Release v-24i15.
 Please try the gallery and examples, and notify any bugs.

 Recent fixes/updates:
+* Add new Show All Objects (checkerboard on toolbar) - for beta testing
+* Fix transform numeric tags and mapping #105
+* Fix transform numeric parsing
+* Fix error message and line number for when object already defined
+* Fix verbose logging
 * Fix handling of tags and mappings in sprite building #102 #103

 Older fixes/updates: